confluentinc/ksql/docs/includes/ksql-includes.rst

 -------------------
 Launch the KSQL CLI
 -------------------
 To launch the CLI, run the following command.
-It will route the CLI logs to the ``./ksql_logs`` directory.
+It will route the CLI logs to the ``.ksql_logs`` directory.
 By default, the CLI will look for a KSQL Server running at ``http://localhost:8088``.

 .. code:: bash